talorlik/docker-compose-and-jenkins-casc/DOCKER_COMPOSE_CONFIG.md

 # Docker Compose Configuration Documentation

-> [!INFO]
+> [!NOTE]
-> This document provides a detailed explanation of the `docker-compose.yaml` configuration file used to orchestrate the Jenkins container and its dependencies.
+> This document provides a detailed explanation of the `docker-compose.yaml`
+> configuration file used to orchestrate the Jenkins container and its dependencies.

 ## Table of Contents